 Swinney to probe concerns for money invested in paused Sutherland Spaceport

-The spaceport on the north coast of the Scottish mainland received £14.6 million in investment, but it has now been put on hold.
+The spaceport on the north coast of the Scottish mainland received a reported £14.6 million in investment, but it has now been put on hold.

 Your support helps us to tell the story